aznxluvlyguy4u/wiki2/Apache.md

 See [these](SSL%20certificate) instructions for SSL certificate.

 The following configuration *redirects all HTTP to HTTPS* and uses an SSL certificate generated with letsencrypt.

+Paste and fit changes to your needs, this example is configured for Ocean Premium - ***Production with SSL*** environment:

 ```
 <VirtualHost *:80>